-The system will arm in the Away mode (see 3.2 "Auto Bypass - Stay Arming" on page 8).
+The system will arm in the Away mode (see section 3.2).
 Enable the Quick Arm feature (programming section [015], option [4]) to have this key function without the need to enter an access code.
 If Quick Arm is not enabled, the user will have to enter an access code before the system will away arm.